 How to audit

 Each school and department can choose whether or not to allow students to audit a class.
-Talk to your advisor, and check with the program you’re interested in to see what its policies and requirements are for auditing.
+Talk to your advisor, and check with the department you’re interested in to see what its policies and requirements are for auditing.
 Note that in some cases, you will not be able to get permission to audit a class.

 Spanish classes and Kelley School of Business undergraduate classes can’t be audited.
 You may audit Maurer School of Law courses only if you are a degree-seeking graduate student.